readysettech/docs-old/docs/guides/tutorial.md

 ## Step 2.
 Start ReadySet

-Now that you have a live database with sample data, you'll connect ReadySet to the database and watch it take a snapshot of your tables.
-This snapshot will be the basis for ReadySet to cache query results, and ReadySet will keep its snapshot and cache up-to-date automatically by listening to the database's replication stream.
+Now that you have a live database with sample data, you'll connect ReadySet to the database.

 1. Create a third container and start ReadySet inside it, connecting ReadySet to your Postgres database via the connection string in `--upstream-db-url`: